ADMISSION APPLICATION DOCUMENTATION

 1. The candidate must have a minimum of Grade 12 or equivalent school qualification to enroll.
 JSI applies academic criteria and therefore, the RPL (Recognition of Prior Learning) as well as EL (Experiential Learning) are considered when prospective students apply for the study Program at the Institute.
 RPL means that although you may not have matric/grade 12, your applicable life experience will be in your favor but you will still have to be examined and tested in all theoretical subjects and practical subjects for the course you have enrolled in.
 This may be done in a variety of formats.

-2. The candidate must have access to a computer - This does not include farmers or offenders in prison.
+2. The candidate must have access to a computer.

-3. The candidate should be computer literate - if in possession of a computer.
+3. The candidate should be computer literate - if in possession of a computer as assignments must be typed.

-4. The candidate must have a good grasp of English.
+4. The candidate must have a good grasp of the English language as all classes are in English.

 5. The candidate must understand the basics of research - although comprehensive training is supplied in the first year.